Governance readiness · evidence layer

 • Log incidents, assign follow-up, and maintain resolution history

-• Maintain oversight records and supporting evidence in one place
+• Maintain oversight records and supporting evidence in one traceable path

-• Prepare audit-ready exports for internal and external review
+• Prepare exportable evidence packs for internal and external review

 • Give compliance, legal, risk, and AI teams role-appropriate visibility